-This article is not designed to be the one and only way to develop a lesson plan.
-It is a general overview, which highlights the key steps of doing a lesson plan.
-If you have been using the Alive in Christ Teacher Edition, you already know what a helpful tool it is.
-For those who are just beginning, it will not be long before you realize that you do not have to start from scratch.
-Your Teacher Edition and the aliveinchrist. osv.com Lesson Planner make it easy to do lesson planning.
+This article is not meant to be the one and only way to develop a lesson plan.
+It is a general overview that highlights the key steps of doing a lesson plan.
+If you have been using the Alive In Christ Catechist Guide, you already know what a helpful tool it is.
+For those who are just beginning, it won't be long before you realize that you do not have to start from scratch.
+Your Catechist Guide along with the aliveinchrist.osv.com Lesson Planner make it easy to do lesson planning.